-Here's our review of the diet, covering the premise of the plan, what you can (and cannot) eat and whether it'll really help with weight loss, so you can decide if it's worth your time.
+Here's our review of the diet, including how it works, what you can (and can't) eat and whether it'll really help with weight loss, all of which can help can decide if it's worth your time.

 So, What Is the Flat Belly Diet?

-The Flat Belly Diet was created by Prevention magazine and debuted in 2008 with the release of the book Flat Belly Diet!
+The Flat Belly Diet was created by Prevention magazine, per the Mayo Clinic.
+It debuted in 2008 with the release of the book Flat Belly Diet!
 Since then, various extensions of the book have been published, including a Flat Belly Diet!
 Pocket Guide, numerous cookbooks, Flat Belly Diet!
 Diabetes, Flat Belly Diet!
 For Men and so on.

 The diet promises that you will lose up to 15 pounds in just 32 days.
 The 32 days comes from the two phases of the diet, according to the Mayo Clinic, which include:

-- The 4-Day Anti-Bloat Jumpstart: This phase focuses on reducing water retention, gas and constipation by eating 1,200 calories a day — predominately fruits, vegetables, whole grains and a proprietary water recipe.
+- The Flat Belly Diet 4-Day Jumpstart: This phase focuses on reducing bloating from water retention, gas and constipation by eating 1,600 calories a day — predominately fruits, vegetables, whole grains and a proprietary water recipe.
 It's recommended that you avoid high-sodium foods and beverages.

 The premise of the diet is focused on one unique nutrient — monounsaturated fats (MUFAs) — because growing research at the time showed this fatty acid may play a role in reducing belly fat.
-Monounsaturated fats are built into every meal on the Flat Belly Diet plan so that they're consumed throughout the day.
-Exercise is optional on the Flat Belly Diet.
+As a result, MUFAs are included in every meal on the Flat Belly Diet plan.

-It is worth noting that the diet is no longer maintained by its creators (in other words, the plan hasn't been updated in more than a decade), but the Flat Belly Diet! line of books and resources are still available for sale.
+Importantly, the diet is no longer maintained by its creators (in other words, the plan hasn't been updated in more than a decade).
+Nevertheless, the Flat Belly Diet! line of books and resources are still available for sale.

 What You Can (and Can’t) Eat on the Flat Belly Diet Plan

 The diet is focused on eating MUFAs throughout the day, so foods rich in these fats make up a large portion of the diet.
-Here's a breakdown of what's allowed and what you should avoid on the Flat Belly Diet, according to the Mayo Clinic.
+Here's a breakdown of foods that are allowed and foods to avoid on the Flat Belly Diet, according to the Mayo Clinic.